Strength of a Knight

 It is said that the wise men of the Great Archives are sorcerers as well as pious persons tending to their lights.
 That is, they feared the things to know.

-Before even entering the grounds, prospective new scholars were being flooded with propaganda reiterating their duties at the Grand Archives.
-This would only continue as they entered the courtyards at the entrance and on the upper floor, which reuse these same statues along with smaller hanging effigies depicting the scholars as robed men — as if to collectively promote an image of unity among the King and his Pillars of faith and reason.
-However, it can be anything but that looking on the inside.
-The same pairs of statues for the King, High Priestess, Scholar, and world serpent are strategically placed in the library’s interior as well as on the exterior walls.
-Even if we just look up upon from the archives’ bottom floor, we see the High Priestess staring back down at us from on high.
-Whether these sorcerers were dipping their heads in wax, taking a break from their work, or just strolling through the building, they were being pressured to behave by their moralistic peers.
+Before even entering the grounds, prospective new scholars were being flooded with propaganda reiterating their duties.
+This would only continue as they entered the courtyards at the entrance and on the upper level, which reuse these same statues along with smaller effigies depicting the scholars as robed men — as if to collectively promote an image of unity among the King and his Pillars of faith and reason.
+However, it is anything but that, looking on the inside.
+The same pairs of statues for the King, High Priestess, Scholar, and world serpent are strategically placed in the library’s interior and exterior.
+Even if we just look up up from the bottom floor, we see the High Priestess staring back down at us from on high.
+No matter where they went or what they did, the scholars were being pressured to behave by their moralistic peers.
 It must have been quite stressful, but that was the price for satiating their curiosity with all of the kingdom’s wisdom.

 Hand of a Hunter

 Ring with a portrait engraved with the image of a hunter.
 Boosts dexterity.

 The Hunter has long been the black hand of Lothric.
 For successive kings called upon the black hand to challenge as well as secretly punish the Three Pillars.